Digestive Diseases Research

 Conducting groundbreaking studies

-Research has been a mainstay of our division since it was established in 1953, and over the course of our 71-year history we have grown to become a world leader in contributing new digestive diseases-related knowledge through scientific studies.
+Research has been a mainstay of our division since it was established in 1953, and we have grown to become a world leader in contributing new digestive diseases-related knowledge through scientific studies.
 We have recently launched the Goodman-Luskin Microbiome Center and the Comprehensive Liver Research Center.

 Our research strengths